How to Prepare a High-Stakes Business Presentation – Your 3-Phase Process

 11. Now, decide out if you really need any visual aids or handouts

-You may now decide that some charts, diagrams, pictures will help get your message across even more powerfully.
-If you do use these in your presentation, make sure your training course shows you best practice for preparing your visuals, slides and charts.
+You may now decide that some charts, diagrams or pictures will help get your message across even more powerfully.
+If you do use these in your presentation, make sure you use best practice for preparing your visuals, slides and charts.

 “PowerPoint is like a crutch; you can lean on it, but it won’t make you walk.”